marvinkreis/guut/templates/debug_prompt_example.md

 Key conclusions:
 - The mutant raises an error when searching for `5` in `[1, 2, 3, 4]`.
-- The baseline returns the correct output, `-1`, when searching for `5` in `[1, 2, 3, 4]`.
+- The baseline returns `-1` (the correct output) when searching for `5` in `[1, 2, 3, 4]`.

-Since I have identified consistent behavior in the mutant that can be exploited, I am now ready to formulate a test that will specifically kill the mutant.
+Since I have identified consistent behavior in the mutant that can be exploited, I am now ready to create a test that will kill the mutant.

 ## Test (Example)

 The test will call `find_in_sorted` with `[1, 2, 3, 4]` as the list and `5` as the searched value.
-As previously demonstrated, this should lead to a `RecursionError` for the mutant, while the baseline returns `-1`.
+As demonstrated before, this should lead to a `RecursionError` for the mutant, while the baseline returns `-1`.

 ```python
 from find_in_sorted import find_in_sorted